 Your username is made up of a 'z' followed by your 7 digit ID.

 Logging in from Linux

-What is Xming?Xming is a standalone open-source X Server for Windows.
-Programs that use a graphical user interface require an X server on your home computer.
-Xming can be found on the CSE software mirror.
-You should download the setup program and optionally the fonts package.
+What is Xming?Xming is a standalone open-source X-Server for Windows.
+Programs that use a graphical user interface require an X-Server on your home computer.
+Xming can be found on the CSE software mirror, in addition to an optional fonts package.

-Installing PuTTY and XMingRun the setup programs for PuTTY and Xming.
+Installing PuTTY and XMingRun the setup program(s) for PuTTY and Xming.
 We suggest that you choose the default options for the installation, and choose the options to create icons for PuTTY and Xming on the desktop.
-Xming must be running before you run PuTTY.
-When it is running, you will see an X icon in the system tray (the bottom right hand side of your Windows screen).
-If you forget, you can always run it after running PuTTY, even if you are logged on to the CSE login server.
+Xming should be running before you run PuTTY: when it is running, you will see an X icon in the system tray (bottom right hand corner of your Windows screen).

 Configuring PuTTY and XMingWhen you run PuTTY for the first time, you will see a window like the one below.